michaelpoellath/talks/talk1/PITCHME.md

 ---
 ### This is expensive!
-1. We do not lock - good
+1. We do not lock - good.
-2. CPU overhead - bad
+2. CPU overhead - bad.

 ---
 ### Atomic
-1. No locking through the Dev
+1. No locking through the dev.
-3. Not many operations supported https://golang.org/pkg/sync/atomic/
+3. Not many operations supported. https://golang.org/pkg/sync/atomic/